forge-55/bunkeros/TROUBLESHOOTING-SDDM.md

 ## Common Causes

-### 1. SwayFX Not in PATH for SDDM
+### 1. Sway Not in PATH for SDDM
 SDDM runs as a system service and may not have the same PATH as your user account.

 ### 2. Missing Dependencies
-SwayFX requires specific packages that may not have been installed.
+Sway requires specific packages that may not have been installed.

 ### 3. Configuration Errors
 Syntax errors in Sway config prevent startup.